yaccob/temptation/README.md

 The python-evaluation resolution allows to expand a _temptation_ expression to the result of any python expression.

-Currently the pre-defined evaluation expression is limited to the use of modules that are imported in the `template.resolvers` module.
+Currently the pre-defined evaluation expression is limited to the use of modules that are imported in the `template.default_resolvers` module.
 It's planned to provide a more flexible solution for importing additional modules to be accessible from evaluation expressions.

 ```python
 >>> Template(u"Hello !{7 + 5}").resolve()